 Brand Reputation: When asked what qualities are most important in relationships (business or otherwise), honesty tops the list for many people.
-Consumers want to connect with brands who are authentic and trustworthy.
-What does your audience thing about you?
+Consumers want to connect with authentic and trustworthy brands.
+What does your audience think about you?
 If they know, like, and, most importantly, trust you, they’ll be more likely to make a purchase and tell their friends about you.

-If you have a personal brand, however, honesty online gets a little messy.
-Examples of people with very strong personal brands include Chris Brogan, Tim Ferriss, and Erika Napoletano.
-Representing yourself, not a separate business brand, has both risks and rewards, but if you go this route, one thing is certain: you have to draw the line between “me” and “my brand.”
+However, honesty online gets a little messy if you have a personal brand.
+Examples of people with powerful personal brands include Chris Brogan, Tim Ferriss, and Erika Napoletano.
+Representing yourself, not a separate business brand, has both risks and rewards, but if you go this route, one thing is sure: you have to draw the line between “me” and “my brand.”

 Authenticity is NOT about Oversharing

-Authenticity online doesn’t mean that you share every piece of you.
+Authenticity online doesn’t mean sharing every piece of you.
 Giving away your entire life for the public to see can be stressful and uncomfortable.
-Not to mention, oversharing can actually turn customers off.
+Oversharing can also turn customers off.

-For example, let’s say that you go on a cruise with your family and get terribly seasick.
+For example, you cruise with your family and get seasick.
 You should not post pictures of yourself losing your lunch in the name of authenticity!
 That’s definitely “TMI” for your audience.
-Pick and choose what to share so that you’re still representing what happened, but you maintain a little dignity.
-This stands true in less “gross out” situations as well.
-For example, let’s say you just found out that you’re expecting.
-You don’t have to make the announcement for your fans on Facebook before you tell friends and family.
-You’re still an authentic person if you choose to keep some parts of your life private.
+Pick and choose what to share so that you still represent what happened but maintain a little dignity.
+This stands true in less “gross-out” situations as well.
+For example, let’s say you just discovered that you’re expecting.
+You don’t have to announce your fans on Facebook before you tell friends and family.
+You’re still authentic if you choose to keep some parts of your life private.

 Defining Your Brand